AdrianAgulto/AdrianAgulto/README.md

 I will be enrolled in a M.S Cybersecurity and Information Assurance for the Summer of 2025 and would be honored to help a company utilize my skills as an intern.

-Below are the skills I have learned along the way, my projects that I have created are located at the bottom of this page.
+ My projects that I have created are located at the bottom of this page.

-Skills

-- In depth understanding of Windows and Linux (filesystem hiearchy, system settings, navigating the desktop environment, system services)
--
--
--
--

 <h2>Tools</h2>